Visiting Las Vegas on a budget? Check out these free things to do!

 Great Basin Highway Boulder City NV 89005, map | Hours: Dawn til Dusk

-There are two hot springs near Las Vegas, Gold Strike and Arizona Hot Springs.
-See more about each hike and how they are unique at the links above.
+The two major hot springs near Las Vegas are Gold Strike and Arizona Hot Springs.
+See more about each hike via the links above.

-Local Tip: Do not do these hikes in the summer.
+Local Tip: Do not hike these trails in the summer.
 It’s too hot and exposed.

 See More: How to Hike to Arizona Hot Springs Near Las Vegas

-Whether it’s Snickers, Dove, Twix, or M&M’s, we’ve all had Mars chocolate before.
-But did you know that after Forrest E. Mars, Sr retired, he created Ethel M Chocolates in his mother’s honor?
-This boutique chocolate shop is located in Henderson, NV and focuses on producing gourmet premium chocolates.
+Whether it’s Snickers, Dove, Twix, or M&M’s, we’ve all had Mars chocolate.
+But did you know that after Forrest E. Mars, Sr. retired, he created Ethel M Chocolates in his mother’s honor?
+This boutique chocolate shop in Henderson, NV, focuses on producing premium chocolates.

-Outside the building, there is a four-acre botanical cactus garden which features over 300 species of desert plants.
+Outside the building is a four-acre botanical cactus garden, which features over 300 species of desert plants.
 It’s one of the world’s largest collections of its kind.

 See More: Visiting Ethel M Chocolate Factory and Botanical Cactus Gardens